 Areas of counselling I deal with

-I offer a free consultation over the phone before booking in the first appointment.
+I offer a free consultation over the phone before booking the first appointment.
 This lasts approximately 15-30 minutes.

 I currently offer two options; online or face to face.
 The cost is £40 for each appointment, lasting 50 minutes.
 Appointments are usually weekly at the same time and day each week; this can be discussed and arranged in the initial consultation over the phone.

 I can offer a concessionary rate of £35 for low incomes and students.

 My appointments for private counselling are on Wednesday (day time) - face to face only - and Thursday (day time - face to face, afternoon/evening - online).

 I am offering face to face appointments on Wednesdays and Thursdays (day time only).
 I can offer online appointments on a Thursday evening.